Have you ever thought about going abroad during your teacher training programme?

 What do you miss from your host country?

-I miss my flatmates, who have become really good friends over the course of almost 6 months.
-I also miss all my friends there.
-I also miss my work at the Irish primary school, I really enjoyed my internship there.
-I also miss my colleagues and my students at the school.
+I miss my flatmates, who have become really good friends in almost 6 months.
+I also generally miss all my friends there.
+I also miss my work at the Irish primary schools, I really enjoyed my internship there.
+I also miss my colleagues and my pupils at the school.

-What would you recommend to others who are thinking about a stay abroad?
-What are the three reasons for doing your internship abroad?
+What would you recommend to others who are thinking about doing an internship abroad?
+What are the three reasons for doing an internship abroad?

-If you are thinking about a stay abroad, you should be aware from the beginning that many things will be different abroad.
-You should be very open-minded and as unbiased as possible towards the foreign country.
+If you are thinking about a stay abroad, you should realise from the outset that many things will be different abroad.
+You should be very open-minded and approach the foreign country with as little preconceptions as possible.

-What did you take away or gain from your country?
+What did you take with you or gain from your country?
 Experiences, objects, friends or inspiration?

 I made some really good friends in Ireland.
-At the moment, I am sure that some of them will be friends for life.
+At the moment I am sure that I will make some friends for life.

-I was also able to further improve my English skills.
+I have also been able to improve my English again.

-In addition, I was able to gain a lot of teaching experience during my internship.
-I learned a lot about classroom management and gained experience in teaching and educating older and younger students.
+I was also able to gain a lot of teaching experience during my internship.
+I learnt a lot about classroom management and gained experience in teaching and educating older and younger pupils.

 After this internship, I now feel ready to work as a teacher.